FEATURE ALERT: Ask AI to turn client data into actionable insights.

 A weekly report summarizes progress, performance, and activities over seven days, offering transparency and promoting client collaboration.
 These reports track key metrics, highlight achievements, and maintain clear communication.
 While not as common, weekly updates are key during high-priority campaigns or for fast-changing metrics.
 Learn how to create structured, actionable reports and streamline the process with automation tools to save time and impress clients.

 Creating a weekly report is all about collecting marketing data and then telling a story that builds trust, proves ROI, and keeps clients engaged.
+Simply put, a weekly report summarizes all of the important information that a client wants to know.

 Whether you're tracking campaign progress, showcasing results, or highlighting trends, a well-crafted weekly report bridges the gap between your agency’s efforts and your client’s goals.